 - “Binocular Vision: Enchantment and Disenchantment, Metaphysics and Phenomenology on the Late Medieval Stage,” in Category Crossings: Bruno Latour and the Middle Ages.
 Special issue of Romanic Review, forthcoming.

 - “We Have Always Been Medieval: Bruno Latour and Double Click, Metaphysics and Modernity,” in Category Crossings: Bruno Latour and the Middle Ages.
 Special issue of Romanic Review, forthcoming.
 Coauthored with Marilynn Desmond (Binghamton University).

 - “Translating Catharsis: Aristotle and Averroës, the Scholastics and the Basochiens,” in Rethinking Medieval Translation: Ethics, Politics, Theory, ed.
 Emma Campbell and Robert Mills.
 Woodbridge, UK: Boydell & Brewer, 2012.

 - “Hybridity, Gender, and Ethics in Two Old French Werewolf Tales,” in Stones, Worms, and Skin: Gender and Embodiment in Medieval Europe, ed.
 E. Jane Burns and Peggy McCracken.
 South Bend: Notre Dame University Press, 2012.

 - “Rhetoric and Historiography in Villehardouin’s Conquest of Constantinople,” in The Cambridge History of French Literature, ed.
 William Burgwinkle, Nick Hammond, and Emma Wilson.
 Cambridge, UK: Cambridge University Press, 2011.

-- Editorial Board, Romanic Review
+- Member, Advisory Board, Romanic Review